Include the name of the document's author, author's telephone and email address.

 PSEUDOCODE

-List all modules that will call this module with entry parameters,
+1. List all modules that will call this module with entry parameters, if any.

 ERROR HANDLING

-error handling processes or subroutines.
-Reference external error
+List all internal error handling processes or subroutines.
+Reference external error handlers.

 PROGRAM AUDIT TRAIL